![]() |

 LiaBraaten

 accepted the controversial decision with good grace.
-These events are

 quite similar to the International